Necro-Coder/sqflite_simple_dao_backend/README.md

 Prerequisites
 -------------

 To use this package, you must have the [reflectable](https://github.com/google/reflectable.dart) dependency installed in your project.
-Please refer to the [Getting Started](#getting-started) section for more details on how to set up and use this package.
+Please refer to the [Geting Started](#geting-started) section for more details on how to set up and use this package.

 Features
 --------